GuillaumeBlin/websocket-shell-service/README.md

-# websocket-shell-service
+# secured-websocket-shell
-Create an SSH-like service which lets clients open shells through websockets
+standalone and secured version of websocket-shell-service project Create an SSH-like server which lets clients open shells through websockets

 ```
+# in the cloned directory launch the following command
-npm install -g websocket-shell-service
+npm link

+# the /usr/bin/wss-shell command is added
-# Start the service on the default port (8080)
+# Start the server on the default port (8080)
-websocket-shell-service
+wss-shell

-# Install the service (Windows / Linux) with a custom port
+# Start the server with a custom port / ssl information
-websocket-shell-service install --port 42069

-# Remove the service from your machine
-websocket-shell-service uninstall
+Usage: wss-shell [options]

+Options:
+  --version   Show version number                                      [boolean]
+  --port      Port                                               [default: 8080]
+  --ssl       SSL by default.
+Use --no-ssl if unsecured wanted.  [default: true]
+  --ssl_key   filepath to ssl key                                [default: null]
+  --ssl_cert  filepath to ssl certificate                        [default: null]
+  -h, --help  Show help                                                [boolean]

 ```

 ## How it works:

 - Sets up a websocket server bound to [localhost:8080](http://localhost:8080)
 - Pipes incoming websocket connections to shells using [node-pty](https://github.com/Microsoft/node-pty)

-If you'd like to have your service accessible to the internet, put it behind [Nginx with Basic Auth](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).
-You'll also want to make sure to [proxy websocket connections](https://www.nginx.com/blog/websocket-nginx/).

-Check out `example.html` on how to render a Terminal in your browser using a websocket and [xtermjs](https://xtermjs.org/).